20 Internet Safety Tips, Facts

 ICT Forensic Psychology explores the individual and group manifestations of behavioral, perceptual & psychological patterns within cyberspace in the areas of investigation and prevention of criminal violations, deviant behaviors and online victimization.
 ICT Forensic Psychology analyzes the psychological mechanisms by which antisocial views and habits arise and take root in a person or groups perceptual world, the process by which their criminal goals and motives are formed and how these criminal/deviant goals implemented involve ICT and cyberspace.
 ICT Forensic Psychology works to investigate and understand the psychological, behavioral and perceptual mechanisms of individuals and groups who utilize ICT to victimize, harm, cloak or steal from other ICT users, groups or businesses.

 18. Digital Citizenship: Digital Citizenship is defined as the appropriate norms of behavior regarding Information and Communications Technology (ICT) usage. addresses the multiple levels of responsibility encouraged for all ICT users when interacting with the devices & applications of ICT and cyberspace.
-The rules of Digital Citizenship include online etiquette, privileged information protection, online safety measures, dealing with cyberbullying and harassment, digital rights & responsibilities, and cyber security.
+The rules of Digital Citizenship include online etiquette, confidential information protection, online safety measures, dealing with cyberbullying and harassment, digital rights & responsibilities and cyber security.

 Digital Citizenship endeavors to advocate, model and teach others safe, legal, and ethical use of ICT including respect for copyright, intellectual property and the appropriate documentation of sources.
 Educators of Digital Citizenship understand regional and global societal responsibilities in an evolving and rapidly expanding digital culture